Namaste! Welcome to the YogaSphere website.

 What’s Different about YogaSphere?

-For as long as I can remember I have been interested in movement, health, fitness and nutrition.
+For as long as I can remember I have been interested in movement, health, mindfulness, fitness and nutrition.
 I used to be a regular at the gym, walked or ran everywhere and dabbled in yoga classes, latin dancing and swimming for fun and extra fitness.
-When I met my teacher, long-term yogi, (scientist and physiotherapist,) Simon Borg-Olivier, in 1997, I quickly became committed to the practice because the benefits I received – physically and mentally – far surpassed anything I had ever experienced from attending the gym, weight-lifting or pounding pavements.
-I became fitter, stronger and more flexible as well as a much calmer person! (*see my personal bio)
+When I met my teacher, long-term yogi, (scientist and physiotherapist,) Simon Borg-Olivier, in 1997, I quickly became committed to the practice.
+The benefits I experienced – physically and mentally – were tenfold compared to a a life of gym visits, weight-lifting and pounding pavements.
+Very quickly, I became fitter, stronger and more flexible.
+I was calmer, happier and sleeping well for the first time ever. (*see my personal bio)

 It’s a Process, Stick With It…